borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 <span class="minilink minilink-addedin">New in version 1.7.12</span> That's
 where the `!retain` tag comes in.
-Whenever you're merging an included file into your configuration file, you can optionally add the `!retain` tag to particular local mappings or sequences to retain the local values and ignore included values.
+Whenever you're merging an included file into your configuration file, you can optionally add the `!retain` tag to particular local mappings or lists to retain the local values and ignore included values.

 For instance, start with this configuration file containing the `!retain` tag